The Silent Cartographer: Level content

 The player, in the role of Master Chief, starts out flying towards an island on a Pelican dropship, piloted by the character Foehammer.
 After Master Chief and his fellow Marines touch down on the beach, combat immediately begins against the enemy Covenant.
 The enemies are too far away to hit effectively, forcing the player to charge up the beach and into the battle.
 After eliminating a group of hostile aliens, Foehammer drops a Warthog jeep for the player to ride.
 The player is encouraged to drive further down the beach, where they fight more aliens who have been dropped off by their own ship.

 The aliens lock the door of a Forerunner facility, forcing the player back down the beach to find the unlocking system, guarded by a type of powerful Covenant known as Hunters.
 Following the player's unlocking of the door, they are also forced to contend with Covenant Elites equipped with active camouflage.
-Following this, the player retrieves a rocket launcher from a downed Pelican.
+Following this, the player can retrieve a rocket launcher from a downed Pelican.
 Getting in a new Warthog, the player unlocks the previously sealed door and enters an interior area with more vertical combat.
 There, the player must fight their way to the Cartographer and past a powerful sword-wielding Elite and their other squad members.
 When this is complete, they are evacuated via Pelican.